ArtifactDB/gypsum-worker/README.md

 For trusted uploaders or project owners, users can specify whether their upload is probational.
 This is useful for testing before committing to the long-term immutability of the uploaded files.

+### Storage quotas

+Each project has a storage quota, and uploads that cause a project to exceed this quota will be declined.
+This allows administrators to control the resource consumption of each project, limiting the potential for abuse by project owners.
+The growth of the quota permits some accumulation of files, e.g., to retain older versions of assets for reproducibility purposes.
+Administrators can customize the quota and its growth rate for each project.

 ## Interacting with the API

 **gypsum** stores its files in an R2 bucket that can be accessed by any S3-compatible client.